-Who really wants to be tied up inside their RV cooking while everyone else is outside enjoying the outdoors?
-That’s why you need an outdoor camp kitchen setup so you can be a part of the action too!
+When you’re camping, who really wants to be tied up inside their RV cooking while everyone else is outside enjoying the outdoors?
+That’s why you need the ultimate outdoor camp kitchen setup so you can be a part of the fun where the action is too!

 But, it doesn’t have to be that way if you have the right camp kitchen setup.
 But how do you even start setting up your campsite outdoor kitchen and with what camping supplies will you need?

-While they may have a small refrigerator for beverages and a place to pack in the steaks and burgers and a pullout propane stove, you’ll still need a few other outdoor camping kitchen essentials to complete your campsite.
+While they may have a small refrigerator for beverages and a place to pack in the steaks and burgers and a pullout propane stove, there’s still a need for a few other outdoor camp kitchen essentials.

 Outdoor Camp Grill

-For more cool outdoor cooking ideas: Ultimate Grilling and Campfire Cooking Gear
+✰ PRO TIP ✰ For more cool outdoor cooking ideas, check out our Ultimate Grilling and Campfire Cooking Gear

-CAMPING TIP: Never leave grill or hot coals unattended. or transport and stow your grill while it’s hot.
-Also, never leave burning coals on the ground unattended.
-Always douse with water completely until you no longer feel heat.
+NEVER leave any grill or hot coals unattended or transport or stow your grill while it’s hot.
+Always douse coals with water completely until you no longer see smoldering coals or feel heat.